 All too often, retailers over-rely on analysis of historical data when forming their holiday strategies and forecasts.
 Analysis of past performance is certainly valuable, but it cannot stop there.
 Retailers need to take a more holistic view of the external forces that shape consumer behavior.

 Global economic trends and consumer preferences, for example, often track with business outcomes as leading indicators that can be used to predict future performance.
 Each market’s leading indicators vary, so it may take some examination to determine which ones most directly correlate.

-Fortunately, tools like Prevedere’s ERIN predictive analytics cloud can greatly speed up this process for faster, more accurate analysis.
+Fortunately, tools like Prevedere’s Prevedere predictive analytics cloud can greatly speed up this process for faster, more accurate analysis.
 By including external indicators in their planning and forecasting process, retailers can better prepare for the holiday season.